11 Reasons British Citizens Don’t Want Prince Charles to Be King

 They think that Prince Charles is a snob

 Prince Charles doesn’t possess the charm and warmth that Princess Diana had in spades.
 He comes off as aloof, and the New Yorker even described him as “a snob.”
 Although it may be unfair to compare Prince Charles to those who haven’t been raised to view protocol and proper behavior as such a priority, the prince doesn’t always seem to be eager to relate to ordinary British citizens.
 Prince William, on the other hand, has reached out to people much as his mother did, and he has a compassionate way about him.
 That is what many people want to see in a king.
-Check out these rarely seen photos of Prince William with Princess Diana.

 Prince Charles has shown a disregard for animal welfare

 Although Prince Charles has taken a stand on important environmental issues such as sustainability and climate change, he has fallen pitifully short on animal-welfare issues.
 Whereas Prince Harry chose not to participate in a grouse hunt recently, Prince Charles has gone so far as to call fox hunting “romantic.”
 Animal rights is a growing topic of concern for British citizens, so he is not going to win supporters by holding fast to those ideas—and being vocal about them.
-This is what Queen Elizabeth would prefer we not know about Prince Charles.

 His good works don’t make headlines